wkaisertexas/tranzlate/README.md

 └  ◻ Vietnamese
 ```

-### Setting Language
+### Configuration

 https://github.com/wkaisertexas/tranzlate/assets/27795014/5ae6ca30-d030-4ec8-8c59-e2d1593084dc

-Because a translation utility only supporting a single language would be ironic, we support multiple languages.
+Because only supporting a single language would be ironic as a translation utility, we support changing your configuration language.
 You can set your language by running:

 ```bash
 tranzlate set-language <language>